-Trains from Athens to Rome cover the 651 miles (1050 km) long journey with our travel partners like.
-There are direct train services available.
-Travellers depart most frequently from Athens and arrive in Roma Termini.
+Trains from Leipzig to Rome cover the 651 miles (1050 km) long journey taking on average 16 h 55 min with our travel partners like.
+Normally, there are 3 trains operating per day, including direct services available.
+Travellers depart most frequently from Leipzig Hbf, Ostseite and arrive in Roma Termini.

-Travel between Athens, Greece and Rome, Italy by train is: Partially open.
+Travel between Leipzig, Germany and Rome, Italy by train is: Partially open.

 Conditions of entry:

-The information above was last checked on 24/10/2021.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train between Athens and Rome before travelling.
+The information above was last checked on 27/10/2021.
+Remember to review the latest COVID-19 travel safety regulations for your train from Leipzig to Rome as this information can change.

-The current restriction level for your return trip by train from Rome to Athens is: Partially open
+The restriction level for your return train to Leipzig, Germany from Rome is: Partially open.

-Omio customers travelling this route depart most frequently from Athens and arrive in Roma Termini.
+Omio customers travelling this route depart most frequently from Leipzig Hbf, Ostseite and arrive in Roma Termini.

-The most popular departure train station with passengers for this route, called Athens, is located 1 mile (s) / 1 km from the city centre of Athens.
+The most popular departure train station with passengers for this trip, called Leipzig Hbf, Ostseite, is located 0 mile (s) / 0 km from the city centre of Leipzig.